 These symptoms generally occur and recede before the onset of a headache, but can occur without.
 Brainstem aura migraines makeup about 10% of the visual aura migraine sufferers and are often in adolescence.

-Sporadic hemiplegic migraine is the same as familial hemiplegic migraine but without the family history.
-This is potentially due to the mutations that cause hemiplegic migraine arising in the individual during their zygote or foetal stage, or to some unknown outside factor.
+Sporadic hemiplegic migraine is the same as a familial hemiplegic migraine but without the family history.
+This is potentially due to the mutations that cause a hemiplegic migraine arising in the individual during their zygote or fetal stage, or to some unknown outside factor.

-Previously known as a common migraine or hemicrania simplex, migraine without aura generally last between 4 and 72 hours without treatment and are the form of migraine for between 70% and 90% of those who suffer from migraines.
+Previously known as a typical migraine or hemicrania simplex, migraine without aura generally last between 4 and 72 hours without treatment and are the form of a migraine for between 70% and 90% of those who suffer from migraines.

-Some unfortunate sufferers can experience several attacks of migraine without aura in a week.
+Some unfortunate sufferers can experience several attacks of a migraine without aura in a week.
 For others, it can be as frequent as once a year.
-Currency and severity of migraine can make a massive impact on the quality of life that somebody is able to attain.
+Currency and severity of a migraine can make a massive impact on the quality of life that somebody can attain.
 Two or three attacks of migraine a week can make holding down a job impossible, having an active social life very difficult, and even things like caring for children or housework can be impossible.

-This burden is one of the largest costs to society of migraine.
+This burden is one of the most significant costs to society of a migraine.
 It is also costly to the individual to have to rely on others when they are otherwise capable.
 It compounds the pain and suffering to place yourself in a position of need.

 The brain has over 90 billion neurons in it, each with an average of 10,000 connections between them.
-The vast complexity of human brain makes any solid conclusion very difficult, and as migraine is still a relatively understudied and ignored subject, it will be years before anyrealc conclusions can be drawn as to the causes.
+The vast complexity of human brain makes any solid conclusion very difficult, and as a migraine is still a relatively understudied and ignored subject, it will be years before any real conclusions can be drawn as to the causes.

-Because migraines are caused by conditions in the brain, the psychological and physiological causes of migraine are interconnected.
-You cannot look at migraine in isolation from the emotional and physical state of a person, because all of the conditions that are required for migraine appear to be influenced by the surrounding conditions of the brain.
+Because conditions in the brain cause migraines, the psychological and physiological causes of a migraine are interconnected.
+You cannot look at a migraine in isolation from the emotional and physical state of a person, because all of the conditions that are required for a migraine appear to be influenced by the surrounding conditions of the brain.

 The emotions of an individual influence the likelihood of an attack very strongly.
 Triggers can include:

-Generally people who are able to control their emotions also find that they can reduce the likelihood of a migraine attack in the future.
+Generally, people who can control their emotions also find that they can reduce the likelihood of a migraine attack in the future.
 Unfortunately, as migraines are distressing and painful experiences, it is difficult to remain emotionally calm if you are anticipating an attack.
-No matter how controlled somebody’s emotions might be, the stress of work, children, a bereavement, planning something, having a migraine that means that the sufferer cannot engage with the aforementioned activity.
+No matter how controlled somebody’s emotions might be, the stress of work, children, a bereavement, planning something, having a migraine that means that the sufferer cannot engage with the activity as mentioned above.

-The brain is intimately linked with the body, it is one and the same.
-So it therefore makes sense that a physical condition in the body, much like the physical conditions created by emotions, can cause migraine.
+The brain is intimately linked with the body, it is the same.
+So it, therefore, makes sense that a physical condition in the body, much like the physical conditions created by emotions, can cause a migraine.
 These triggers can include:

 Due to the sensitivity of some people to physical triggers, some activities are impossible for them.
 For some, sports are off limits, for others watching television or going to the cinema.

-Visual stimuli in particular are common causes of migraine, which has led some to make a link with some forms of epilepsy.
+Visual stimuli, in particular, are common causes of a migraine, which has led some to link with some forms of epilepsy.
 Environmental triggers include:

 The sensitivity of subsidies environmental triggers means they cannot venture outside without sunglasses or indeed at all.
 The random soundscape of the modern world can provide many triggers for sufferers and this can reduce the social and economic interactions they are capable of without suffering an attack.

-It is well established that there is a link between diet and mental health, it should be no surprise that migraines can be triggered by somebody’s diet.
-The gut is surrounded by brain-like neurons in what is known as the enteric nervous system.
-This is parasympathetic with the brain and is being discovered to play a large role in the regulation of brain conditions.
+It is well established that there is a link between diet and mental health, it should be no surprise that somebody’s diet can trigger migraines.
+Brain-like neurons surround the gut in what is known as the enteric nervous system.
+This is parasympathetic with the brain and is being discovered to play a significant role in the regulation of brain conditions.
 What we eat affects us and triggers migraines in some.
-There is some evidence to show that craving a certain food can warn of an oncoming migraine.
+There is some evidence to show that craving a specific food can warn of an oncoming migraine.

 Lying down in a darkened, quiet room is helpful to many, as is sleeping, though no many sufferers can manage to get to sleep with a migraine.
 Vomiting can cause the symptoms to retreat for some, for others, it is merely a disgusting necessity.

-Medication is generally the only successful form of treatment for migraine.
-There are a vast number of different medications available, however, there are not many does that really successful.
-Each migraine is a different experience and each person experiences them differently.
-The differences in causes and symptoms of migraine result in many medications not working for many different people.
+Medication is generally the only successful form of treatment for a migraine.
+There are a vast number of different medications available, however, there are not many does that successful.
+Each a migraine is a different experience and each person experiences them differently.
+The differences in causes and symptoms of a migraine result in many medications not working for many different people.

 Off the shelf medication such as paracetamol and ibuprofen work for many but if the symptoms are severe and are lasting a long time, stronger pain relief is needed.
 On prescription is available a drug called triptans, developed as a migraine treatment.
 This can be very successful for some but as with all drugs that affect the brain, they can have side effects that make them not worth bothering with.
 Consult with your doctor about the appropriate course of action to take.

-Referral to a specialist migraine clinic may be necessary if common treatments aren’t working.
+Referral to a specialist migraine clinic may be necessary if conventional treatments aren’t working.

-There are powerful drugs that can help reduce the frequency of attacks.
+There are potent drugs that can help reduce the frequency of attacks.
 These should only be taken on a doctor’s recommendation as they can have very severe side effects.
 Preventative medications include beta blockers, antidepressants such as amitriptyline, epilepsy drugs such as topiramate.
-These can have potentially very serious effects on a person so should only be taken as a last resort.
+These can have potentially severe effects on a person so should only be taken as a last resort.

 Experimental work into transcranial magnetic stimulation and nerve stimulation is ongoing and is promising.
 These treatments should only be administered by experts and only on the advice of your doctor.